 Definition: Suppose that a and b are integers.
-Then a divides b if b = an for some integer n. a is called a factor or divisor of b. b is called a multiple of a.
+Then a divides b if b = an for some integer a. a is called a factor or divisor of a.

 The shorthand for a divides b is $a \mid b$ .
 Be careful about the order.
 The divisor is on the left and the multiple is on the right.